OliiverHu/OliiverHu.github.io/_publications/methods2022.md

 ---
 title: "Automated filtering of genome-wide large deletions through an ensemble deep learning framework"
 collection: publications
-permalink: /publication/2015-10-01-paper-title-number-3
+permalink: /publication/methods2022
-excerpt: 'This paper is about the number 3.
-The number 4 is left for future work.'
+excerpt: 'After extending the algorithm to shortreads dataset, we tested the performance of AquilaDeepFilter on all five linked-reads and short-read libraries sequenced from the well-studied NA24385 sample, validated against the Genome in a Bottle benchmark.
+To demonstrate the filtering ability of AquilaDeepFilter, we utilized the SV calls from three upstream SV detection tools including Aquila, Aquila_stLFR and Delly as the baseline.'
 date: 2022-10-01
 venue: 'Methods'
 paperurl: 'http://oliiverhu.github.io/files/methods2022.pdf'
 citation: 'Yunfei Hu, Sanidhya Mangal, Lu Zhang, Xin Zhou, Automated filtering of genome-wide large deletions through an ensemble deep learning framework, Methods, Volume 206, 2022, Pages 77-86.'
 ---
-After extending the algorithm to shortreads dataset, we tested the performance of AquilaDeepFilter on all five linked-reads and short-read libraries sequenced from the well-studied NA24385 sample, validated against the Genome in a Bottle benchmark.
+Abstract: Computational methods based on whole genome linked-reads and short-reads have been successful in genome assembly and detection of structural variants (SVs).
+Numerous variant callers that rely on linked-reads and short reads can detect genetic variations, including SVs.
+A shortcoming of existing tools is a propensity for overestimating SVs, especially for deletions.
+Optimizing the advantages of linked-read and short-read sequencing technologies would thus benefit from an additional step to effectively identify and eliminate false positive large deletions.
+Here, we introduce a novel tool, AquilaDeepFilter, aiming to automatically filter genome-wide false positive large deletions.
+Our approach relies on transforming sequencing data into an image and then relying on convolutional neural networks to improve classification of candidate deletions as such.
+Input data take into account multiple alignment signals including read depth, split reads and discordant read pairs.
+We tested the performance of AquilaDeepFilter on five linked-reads and short-read libraries sequenced from the well-studied NA24385 sample, validated against the Genome in a Bottle benchmark.
 To demonstrate the filtering ability of AquilaDeepFilter, we utilized the SV calls from three upstream SV detection tools including Aquila, Aquila_stLFR and Delly as the baseline.
+We showed that AquilaDeepFilter increased precision while preserving the recall rate of all three tools.
+The overall F1-score improved by an average 20% on linked-reads and by an average of 15% on short-read data.
+AquilaDeepFilter also compared favorably to existing deep learning based methods for SV filtering, such as DeepSVFilter.
+AquilaDeepFilter is thus an effective SV refinement framework that can improve SV calling for both linked-reads and short-read data.

 [Download paper here](http://oliiverhu.github.io/files/methods2022.pdf)